divkit/divkit/client/web/divkit/README.md

 ### Inlude CSS

+> [!IMPORTANT]
-For all variants of usage, css file `dist/client.css` is required.
+> For all variants of usage, css file `dist/client.css` is required.
 Include it in any way (import as module, link directly in html, etc).

 ### Include js